Dawsatek22/Dawsatek22-wiringPi_example-in-c-Cmake-in-english/README.md

  programming in c++ and cmake,using terminal commands in debian or ubuntu linux,
  ssh into a Raspberr Pi , experience in gpio programming is Recommended.

+GPIO SETUP:
+gpio pin(bcm NUMBERING pin to your choosing) to> positive leg  of the led in the breadbord. gnd pin to> negative  leg of the led with a resistor (220 ohm is reasonable ).

 Required vscode extension:
 c/c++(or c/c++ extension pack) ,remote devolopment,cmake tools(or c/c++ extension pack) .